6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 - Install `bitsandbytes==0.45.0` explictly for the library stack, otherwise you will see CUDA Toolkit errors and somehow cannot install CUDA Toolkit either (it may be my OS problem).

+- (Optional) Install [CUDA Toolkit 12.4](https://developer.nvidia.com/cuda-12-4-0-download-archive), and choose [custom installation](https://forums.developer.nvidia.com/t/windows-10-cuda-installation-failure-solved/64389/2), uncheck everything except the "dev toolkit" and "runtime". **Nothing else**.

 ```sh
 pip install bitsandbytes==0.45.0
 ```

+- Install `0.43.0` or even the "Windows friendly" `0.41.0` will have this issue.

 ```logs
 C:\Users\User\.conda\envs\khoyas-env did not contain ['cudart64_110.dll', 'cudart64_12.dll'] as expected!
 ```

 - Run `pytyon -m bitsandbytes` first to install CUDA integrations:

+- It still have this "debug message" after you install CUDA toolkit / added to many environment paths.
+Seems that it relies on the built library core, and user have no change to rectify.

 ```sh
 > python -m bitsandbytes